Projects

 [Unity] [Steam Full Release]

 I owned an NPC called The Well Family from conception to release.
+The quest is a lighthearted departure from combat, telling the story of a family that falls down a well, a new family member falling down the well each day.
 Each of the 5 characters in the quest has their own distinct personality and text color to make it clear which one is talking from the well to the Postman.
 Each interaction with the Well has about 40 lines of dialogue, adding up to 157 lines total over the course of the quest.

 To communicate with engineering, design, and my narrative design lead, I crafted an easy-to-read character bible for The Well Family that outlined their characteristics.
 The document outlines each step of the quest and what exactly changed day-by-day for the player.